rust-lang/blog.rust-lang.org/posts/inside-rust/2023-01-24-content-delivery-networks.md

 ## Timeline

-We are starting the rollout of the new CDN today, on January 24th, with `static.crates.io`.
+We are starting the rollout of the new CDN tomorrow, on January 25th, with `static.crates.io`.

 The rollout will happen very gradually over a period of time.
 We will start to